patricklin26/patricklin26.github.io/index.md

   immune checkpoint receptor signaling
   innate immunity
 - **Evolutionary genomics:**
-  the role of microRNA in gene expression evolution.
+  the role of microRNA in gene expression evolution (part of my Ph.D. thesis).
   genetic incompatibiliy - for example, disease-associated amino acid residues in one species could be the wild-type in another species.

 ## Reading